Login with Patreon

 “How was it?”
 Diana was the first to greet him outside, stepping from the small crowd of friends.

-“Hopeless,” he said evenly.
+“Hopeless,” he said with a long, tired sigh.
 “The Ministry will likely try to harm Juno instead of helping her.”

-“Once she gets to the Wizengamot, it will be easy,” Damien Greengrass said confidently.
+“Once she gets to the Wizengamot, it will be a piece of cake,” Damien Greengrass said.
 Even Draco nodded along reluctantly.
 “We have Greengrass and Malfoy.
 Carrow and Selwyn.
 Abbot and Bones, Weasley and Diggory.
 The Lovegoods and Patils have little influence in the Wizengamot, but they can’t be ignored.
 Nott and Burke can be convinced, and so can many others.”

-At that moment, Harry felt gladdened.
+At that moment, Harry finally felt a sliver of hope.
 As Juno had predicted, the study club had already grown into something… more.
-Almost out of habit, his eyes found Ron’s.
-This wasn’t his Ron, but Harry was grateful for his presence nonetheless.
+Almost without thinking, his eyes found Ron’s.
+This wasn’t his Ron, not really, but he was glad for his presence here regardless.

 Many of them grimaced.